Work on water mains

 The ‘maintenance and service interruption’ page shows where we are currently carrying out work.

 Cloudy or brown water

 In order to carry out work on the water mains Waternet sometimes may shut off the water supply for short periods of time.
 After we have finished flushing, the water may look different:

 - Brown water (with miniscule iron sediments)

 Even though your water is not clear, it is still safe to drink.

 How will I know when Waternet intends to shut off the water supply?

-You will receive a postcard with the date and times in your mailbox 2 business day before we start working.
+Do we shut off the water supply for planned work?
+You will receive a postcard with the date and times in your mailbox usually 2 business day before we start working.